Elisey Ganaba: Ordination as bishop and primate of the Diocese of Sourozh

 On November 26, 2006, he was ordained Bishop.

 December 27, 2007, he was appointed primate of the Diocese of Sourozh, which covers the United Kingdom and Ireland.

 On February 1, 2010, Patriarch Kirill of Moscow and All Russia elevated him to the rank of archbishop for "the diligent service of the Church of God".

 Sourozhsphere.net wrote: "During the years of service of Vladyka Elisey, the diocese became a strong family and not some isolated national church, but a real international symbol of Russian Orthodoxy in Western Europe.
 Thanks to the wisdom and competent management, the diocese made friends from other Christian denominations and created strong ties with the Royal family of Great Britain."

 Primate of the Diocese of The Hague

 On 28 December 2017, the Holy Synod of the Russian Orthodox Church expressed its gratitude to Archbishop Elisey for his labours in building up church life in the Diocese of Sourozh and gave him a new position of service as primate of the Diocese of The Hague and the Netherlands of the Russian Orthodox Church.
 On 31 December 2017, Archbishop Elisey celebrated the Divine Liturgy with Bishop Matthew of Sourozh in the Dormition Cathedral, London.
-Archbishop Elisey then bid farewell to the parishioners of the Dormition Cathedral.
+Archbishop Elisey then bade farewell to the parishioners of the Dormition Cathedral.